SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ***

+## Release 3.1.4

+Please take note of the following:

+  - The "Race Engineer.settings" file has been renamed to "Race Assistant.settings".
+The automated update procedure will take care of the renaming in all locations, even in the local setup database.
+  - The controller actions "openRaceEngineerSettings" and "openRaceEngineerSetups" have been renamed to "openRaceAssistantSettings" and "openSetupDatabase" respectively.
+If you have used them in your configuration, you must rename them manually.

+***

 ## Release 3.1.2

 This release takes the next step for Cato, the Virtual Race Strategist and introduces integrations for iRacing, rFactor 2 and RaceRoom Racing Experience.
 Nothing to do here on your side.
 Small adaptions may be necessary for: